 Keyboard Magazine Brazil: What are you current projects?

 Anders Helmerson: Well after my third project Triple Ripple I decided to replace heavy keyboard rig for a grand piano.
 Then I started to write new material and to look for a bass player and a drummer.
 I was recommended a french drummer called Christian Grassard and through him a bass player called Thierry Conand.
 I made a recording of the piece Super Position and the result was excellent.
 For the moment, we are rehearsing a new show by the name: The Quantum House Show.
 An organic presentation with drum, bass and piano and I cannot wait to play live.

 (The original article and interview by Keyboard Magazine Brazil “Revista Keyboard Brasil” 4th Year No. 47, Brazil.
 June 2017.
+Special thanks to Revista keyboard Brazil.
 Translated by Salama Music Management for Anders Helmerson.)

 Euro-Rock Press Magazine Vol.54, Japan.
 August 2012

 Interview: Anders Helmerson:

 We had an interview with Anders Helmerson, who used to be known by synpho fans as, an existence who had been treated as a “Nordic Happy The Man” due to his highly skilled technical contents at his first album “End Of Illusion” (’81) though, until the release of Musea version of CD his career was covered in a veil of mystery and just his sound was kept on getting the continuous reputation.
 Later, in 21st century, suddenly from Brazil his second album “Fields Of Inertia” (’02) was released.
 Also in 2010, a new album with Marco Minnemann and Bryan Beller was released and even in his own pace, Anders came back to the scene.